ismailceylan/restorm/README.md

 # Collections
 Restorm provides a structure for handling a set of model instances.
 We prefer to call it a collection.
 It extends native `Array` constructor.
 So we can say that collections a specialized type of array.

+We can use all the methods that we use on arrays.
+But note that methods like `map` or `filter`, which return an array when used on arrays, will return a collection instead of an array since it's a collection anyway.

 ## Getting a Collection
 The `all` method returns a promise that will be fulfilled with a collection of model instances.